silvioramalho/WSChat-Dev/README.md

 > ng serve

-`Note: Frontend will run on => http://localhost:4200/chat/register`
+`Note: The frontend will be available on => http://localhost:4200/chat/register`

 ### [See more info about Frontend on this link](Frontend/README.md)